 Planting broccoli and the other greens is so important in our family.
 Like the apple, they keep the doctor away.

 You are probably saying you don't possibly have the time for this crazy stuff.
 Well, I did double up with some quality bonding time with my six year old granddaughter.
-We spied a bee-eater that can devastate my colonies, a red eyed bulbul snacking on cape gooseberries and she was delighted to find the first poppy of the season.
+We spied a bee-eater that can devastate my colonies, a red eyed toppie snacking on cape gooseberries and she was delighted to find the first poppy of the season.

-It may come as a surprise but new research shows the there is a broccoli osteoarthritis connection; drug companies are licking their lips in anticipation of synthesizing and persuading your doctor to prescribe exorbitant amounts of money for glucoraphanin; we would rather get busy with planting dark-green leafy vegetables.
+It may come as a surprise but new research shows the there is a broccoli osteoarthritis connection; drug companies are licking their lips in anticipation of synthesizing and persuading your doctor to prescribe exorbitant amounts of money for glucoraphanin.
+We would rather get busy with planting dark-green leafy vegetables.

 You can spy the beehives in the background.
 They just love the yellow flowers that will be appearing when the branching-broccoli gets ahead of us.

 Incidentally don't let your hens into the broccoli patch.
-They will strip the leaves in no time; instinctively they know where well-being is to found.
+They will strip the leaves in no time; instinctively they know where well-being is to be found.

-Best chicken feed must include a source of greens; that's where they get the omega-3 that makes free-range eggs so valuable.
+Best chicken feed must include a source of greens; that's where they get the omega 3 that makes free-range eggs so valuable.

 Choice foods are not an option is we want to live long, pain-free lives; planting broccoli is just one consideration if you love fresh veggies.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.